AudioKit/AudioKit/Sources/AudioKit/AudioKit.docc/Contributing.md

 ### Runing Tests

 - To run tests of your App: Refer to [Apple documentation on XCTest](https://developer.apple.com/documentation/xctest)) as well as on [Xcode](https://developer.apple.com/documentation/xcode/testing)
-- To locally run tests fo a package: Not as simple as it seems.
+- To locally run tests fo a package:
+     - Drag'n'drop the folder of the package onto Xcodes icon in the Dock.
+The package will open even when there is no .xcodeproj or .xcodescheme files available'
+     - Choose a Simulator as Run destination
+     - Start the tests using Menu Product > Test (or hit cmd-U)
+     - In rare cases, the package opens without the possibility to run tests.
+Try deleting the local directory and clone again from remote.

 ## Continous Integration